Constitution of the Yale College Democrats

 5) The duties of the Legislative Coordinator shall include—

-A. managing the Yale College Democrats’ involvement in legislative advocacy or issues-based campaigns at the national, state, and/or local level, via working with lawmakers, fostering coalitions with other organizations, etc.;
+A. managing the Yale College Democrats’ involvement in legislative advocacy or issues-based campaigns at the national and state level, via working with lawmakers, fostering coalitions with other organizations, etc.;

 B. educating the membership and/or the broader community about the Yale College Democrats’ legislative advocacy and issue positions;